Navi esports club launches ‘metaverse’ with DMarket in-game trading platform

 Fans receive rewards for the time they commit to their favorite team in NaviNation.
 When watching video streams of Navi players, fans randomly receive drops, or in-stream rewards, that can be crafted into valuable goods and experiences such as unique digital badges, gaming mouse pads, club jerseys, meetups, and games with esports stars.
 The drops are also available for trading on dmarket.com.

-The current number of Na’Vi fans and followers is made up of more than 10 million people.
+Na’Vi has more than 10 million fans and followers.
 With that fan base, the company said it’s the biggest esports brand in Eastern Europe and Russia.
 The company has won more than 248 trophies to date and grossed $11.4 million in prize money.

 Vlad Panchenko, CEO of DMarket, said in an email to GamesBeat that the Drop product is much more complex and deep on the backend.
 Navi is Drop’s first customer.